What You Need to Know About Overdrafts and Overdraft Fees

 The Overdraft fee will be waived where the daily negative balance is $5 or less.

-- You may also incur an extended overdraft fee of $8 per day after the fourth consecutive day that your account remains in a negative balance.
+- You may also incur a continuous overdraft fee of $8 per day beginning on the fifth calendar day of continuous overdraft.

-- Free online banking provides you with 24/7 access to your accounts, including views of pending and posted transactions.
+- Online and mobile banking provides you with 24/7 access to your accounts, including views of pending and posted transactions.
 You can also transfer funds between your accounts with a few simple clicks.

-- Our Convenience Banking Center gives you access to your accounts via the telephone to check balances and to transfer funds by calling 1-800-711-BANK (2265).
+- Our Engagement Center gives you access to your accounts via the telephone to check balances and to transfer funds by calling 1-800-711-BANK (2265).

 - First Commonwealth strongly suggests using one of our Overdraft Protection Plans, such as linking your checking account to a savings, money market or line of credit account, in order to protect against accidental overdrafts.

 - No. The new rules only apply to ATM transactions and everyday purchases you make with your debit card.
 Checks, ACH and other types of debit transactions are not affected by these new rules.
 However, we do offer clients the option to opt-out of overdraft coverage on these transaction types also.

 - If a decision was not made by August 15, 2010, an account would have defaulted to “opt-out” of discretionary overdraft service.
 However, you can choose to “opt-in” or “opt-out” at anytime and as often as you choose.

 - Yes.
 These new rules apply to any consumer deposit account that has an associated ATM or debit card.